-The poem, ‘A Cradle Song’ is part of Blake’s Songs of Innocence and undoubtedly it possesses the feel of a sweet, childhood lullaby.
+The poem, ‘A Cradle Song,‘ is part of Blake’s Songs of Innocence, and undoubtedly it possesses the feel of a sweet childhood lullaby.
 If truly said, for giggles and kicks, I read part of it aloud in a sing-song tone of voice, and it really sounded like a song that a mother normally sings while rocking her infant to sleep.
-Apart from the musical cadence and the AABB rhyming scheme, Blake also employs alliteration, especially the “ess” sound, which invokes a feeling of a soft “shhh” as the mother calms her child, or of gentle breezes outside a window as one sways unsteadily on the brink of sleep.
-In the poem, Black has associated the child with Christ, a metaphor that he often employs in almost all poems from Songs of Innocence.
+Apart from the musical cadence and the AABB rhyming scheme, Blake also employs alliteration, especially the “ess” sound, which invokes a feeling of a soft “shhh” as the mother calms her child, or of gentle breezes outside a window as one sway unsteadily on the brink of sleep.
+In the poem, Blake associates the child with Christ, a metaphor that he often employs in almost all poems from Songs of Innocence.

 In all, it can be said that ‘A Cradle Song’ is a Romantic poem, which is just about a mother’s love for her baby.
 This poem was written in such a way that people all around the globe could understand that we all have mutual feelings when it comes to the love of a mother and a father toward his/her children.